Scarface (1983 film): Cast

+Other cast members include Ted Beniades as Seidelbaum, an undercover police officer; Geno Silva as "The Skull", the assassin who kills Tony Montana, Richard Belzer as the Babylon Club M.C., Albert Carrier as Pedro Quinn, a sugar mogul working with Sosa; Victor Millan as Ariel Blayer, a Bolivian politician working with Sosa; Roberto Contreras as Emilio Rebenga, a Cuban emigre Montana assassinates; and Gregg Henry as Charles Goodson, an American associate of Sosa's.

-Additionally, Geno Silva portrays the assassin who kills Tony Montana, credited as The Skull.
-Richard Belzer portrays the Babylon Club M.C.
-Lana Clarkson appears as Manny's dance partner at the Babylon Club.
-De Palma regulars Charles Durning and Dennis Franz provided uncredited voiceover dubbing of the Immigration and Naturalization Service officers who interrogate Montana in the opening scene.
-Garnett Smith, Tony Perez and John Brandon portrayed the Immigration and Naturalization Service officers.
+De Palma regulars Charles Durning and Dennis Franz provided uncredited voiceover dubbing of the Immigration and Naturalization Service officers who interrogate Montana in the opening scene, played on-screen by Garnett Smith, Tony Perez and John Brandon.
+Lana Clarkson, Angela Aames, Ava Lazar, Margaret Michaels and Katt Shea appear as patrons at the Babylon Club.
 Teen model Tammy Lynn Leppert appears as a prostitute during the chainsaw scene.
-Five months later, Leppert disappeared and has been a missing person since.
+News reporter Mario Machado appears as himself.